jcornaz/aoc-rust-template/README.md

 # aoc-template

-My template for solving the [advent-of-code](https://adventofcode.com) puzzles with rust
+My template for solving the [advent-of-code](https://adventofcode.com) puzzles with rust.

 ## Unlicense